Skip to Content

 Ingredients:

-My homemade recipe uses simple ingredients that you might already have on hand!
+The great thing about my homemade recipe is it uses simple ingredients that you probably already have on hand!
 And a lot of grocery stores cary oat milk now, so it should be easy to find locally.

-• Oat milk: Starbucks uses Oatly oat milk for their drinks, but I think most barista blend oat milks should work.
+- Oat milk: Starbucks uses Oatly oat milk for their drinks, but I think most barista blend oat milks should work.
 I have also used Califia Farms barista blend.
+You should be able to find oat milk at your local grocery store.
 I don’t recommend using an oat milk creamer, since it can have a strange mouthfeel due to thickeners.
 And definitely use unsweetened oat milk.
+I have not tested this with another non-dairy milk such as almond milk or soy milk, so keep that in mind.

-• Brown sugar: I decided to bypass syrups and simply use brown sugar.
+- Brown sugar: I decided to bypass syrups and simply use brown sugar for my homemade version of this iced coffee drink.
 You can definitely make a brown sugar simple syrup if you prefer (instructions below), but I don’t find it necessary if you make sure to shake your drink well.
 Also, I use dark brown sugar, but light will work in a pinch.
+I use 2 teaspoons of brown sugar, but feel free to increase that amount to fit your personal preferences.

-• Espresso: You can brew your espresso using an espresso machine, or you can use an Aeropress or French press if you don’t own an espresso maker.
-Instructions for Aeropress or French Press espresso in my Mocha Latte post.
-In a pinch, you could even use instant coffee (I have instant coffee espresso instructions in that post as well).
+- Espresso: You can brew your espresso using an espresso machine, or you can use an Aeropress, Moka Pot, or French press if you don’t own an espresso maker.
+Instructions for Aeropress or French Press espresso are in my Mocha Latte post.
+In a pinch, instant coffee is a great way to quickly make coffee (I have instant coffee espresso instructions in that post as well).
+Or substitute cold brew coffee for a smoother flavor – make sure to check out my Cold Brew Coffee Recipe.

 Now, I had to hold back everything that was in me to not add a splash of vanilla extract.
 But the Starbucks version doesn’t include it, so I left it out.
 But if you’re a vanilla fanatic, feel free to add a bit!